Organisational structure

 Financial and Assurance Services (FAS)

-This division is responsible for a broad range of key activities that ensure the financial stability of the RTA, as well as key responsibilities including the development and monitoring of the RTA’s strategic and operational plans, management of government relationships and whole of government reporting, enforcement of the Act, and overseeing the RTA’s portfolio of projects and programs.
+This business unit is responsible for a broad range of key activities that ensure the financial stability of the RTA, as well as key responsibilities including the development and monitoring of the RTA’s strategic and operational plans, enforcement of the Act, and overseeing the RTA’s portfolio of projects and programs.
+Manages government reporting and planning, and provides support and direction on business strategy and planning.

 FAS teamDescription